 What is the Flight into Lukla Airport Going to be Like?
 The flight to Lukla is on the minds of most people traveling to the Everest region.
 For some people it is the best mountain flight they will ever take!
 If the weather is clear, the scenery is nothing less than world class.
-If you are really lucky, you can see Mt.
-Everest close to the final approach into Lukla Airport.
+If you are really lucky, you can see Mount Everest close to the final approach into Lukla Airport.
 Check out our Everest Base Camp Trek page.

 Flying into Lukla Airport